guusj/books/Warbreaker_BrandonSanderson.md

 _Don’t think of that_, Siri told herself forcefully.
 Yet as she tried to clear her thoughts, the God King’s eyes returned to her memory.
 Those black eyes, which had seemed to glow in the firelight.
 She could feel them on her still, watching her, as cold as the stones upon which she knelt.
 The fire crackled.
 Bluefingers had said that the king would knock for her.
 What if she missed it?
 She didn’t dare glance upward.
 She’d already met his gaze once, if by accident.
 She couldn’t risk upsetting him further.
 She just continued to kneel in place, elbows on the ground, back beginning to ache.
 _Why doesn’t he do something?_
 Was he displeased with her?
-Was she not as pretty as he’d desired, or was he angered that she’d met his eyes then taken too long to undress?
+Was she not as pretty as he’d desired, or was he angered that she’d met his eyes and then taken too long to undress?
 It would be particularly ironic if she offended him when trying so hard not to be her usual flippant self.
 Or was something else wrong?
 He had been promised the eldest daughter of the Idrian king, but had instead received Siri.
 Would he know the difference?
 Would he even care?
 The minutes passed, the room growing darker as the fire consumed its logs.
 _He’s toying with me_, Siri thought. _Forcing me to wait on his whims._ Making her kneel in such an uncomfortable position was probably a message—one that showed who was in power.
 He would take her when he willed it, and not before.
 Siri gritted her teeth as the time passed.
 How long had she been kneeling?
 An hour, maybe longer.
 And still, there wasn’t a hint of sound—no knock, no cough, not even a shuffle from the God King.
 Perhaps it was a test to see how long she would remain as she was.
 Perhaps she was just reading too much into things.
 Either way, she forced herself to remain in place, shifting only when she absolutely had to.